Horseweed in Canberra, ACT

 Category: An annual or short-lived perennial.

-Leaf length: 2-10 cm long
+Leaf length: 2 to 10 cm long

 Leaf width: The leaves are 1.5 cm wide, and covered in soft hairs.

-Reproduction: Fleabane seeds are spread by wind, and mature Flaxleaf Fleabane produces an average of 110,000 seeds, that can be viable for up to 18 months.
 Fleabane seeds only emerge from on or near the soil surface.
-When sown on the surface, 5% of the seed remains viable after 12 months.
-After burial at 50 millimetres (mm) and 100mm for 12 months, 10% and 15% of buried seeds maintain viability.
+When they are sown on the surface, 5% of the seed remains viable after 12 months.
+After burial at 50 mm and 100 mm for 12 months, 10% and 15% of buried seeds maintain their viability.

 How to control Fleabane.